Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_In.rst

 |test_intro|

 |test_connect|.
-Additionally connect a voltage source to the Bricklet.
+Additionally connect a DC voltage source to the Bricklet.
 For testing purposes the positive pole of a battery can be connected to the VIN terminal and the negative pole to the GND terminal.